ngangf/Object-Oriented-Programming/README.md

 # Object-Oriented-Programming
-This repository contains various programs in python including cleaning robot
+This repository contains various programs written in python during this course including cleaning robot